HybridScale/Workshop-on-practical-usage-of-HPC-systems/content/HPC-intro/HPC-demo.md

 ---
 ### Loggin to the cluster (login node)

-To log into to the Supek, we have to connect to the GPU login node: *login-gpu.hpc.srce.hr* using `ssh` by providing your user name and the path to the private key file.
+To log in to Supek, connect to the GPU login node: *login-gpu.hpc.srce.hr* using `ssh` specifying your username and the path to your private key file.
-Once you are logged, all interaction with the cluster are done from the login node.
-There is no possibility to directly access any of the compute nodes.
+As soon as you are logged, all interaction with the cluster will take place via the login node, as direct access to the compute nodes is not possible.

 <link rel="stylesheet" type="text/css" href="../../_static/asciinema-player.css" />
 <body>